If there is an error

 over them, bring hither, and slay them before me.
 KJV

-What happened to Jesus' teaching to: "Love thy enemy?"
+What happened to Jesus' teaching: "Love thy enemy?"

 Luke 19:27 Jesus